wireapp/.github/profile/README.md

-# Wire™
+# Wire - Secure Communication

-Wire is an encrypted communication and collaboration platform, based on edge computing and zero trust architecture.
+Wire is the most secure platform for messaging, audio, and video calls, based on edge computing and zero knowledge architecture.
+The company is headquartered in Berlin and serves clients in the area of government, law enforcement as well as providers of public services and critical infrastructure.
+Wire is an initiator and a key contributor to the [MLS standard](https://wire.com/en/blog/wire-welcomes-the-publication-of-messaging-layer-security-as-rfc-9420/) for secure communication in large groups.
 Read more about [the company](https://wire.com) and the [open source code](https://github.com/wireapp/wire).
-Also, ➡️ *[we are hiring](https://start.wire.com/careers-en)* ⬅️.
+Also, ➡️ *[we are hiring](https://www.linkedin.com/company/wire-secure-communication/jobs)* ⬅️.